 Image Source: Pexels.

 The shape of the engagement ring isn’t about the band, but the diamond and the jewels on top.
 The shape can be traditional and round cut, oval, princess, pear or emerald.
 Looking at the shape first will be the best thing you can do, and you can ask the Tiffany experts to talk you through the most desirable shapes and the ones that offer the most aesthetic look.
-They’ll talk you through how each shape will compliment the diamond or jewel of choice, and just remember that the shapes and cut are priced differently.
+They’ll talk you through how each shape will complement the diamond or jewel of choice, and just remember that the shapes and cut are priced differently.

 The C’s.
 There are four special C’s with your engagement purchase: cut, colour, clarity and carat.
 This is the system used to grade the quality of the diamond and figure out the price.
 Any excellent jeweller will be able to talk you through each of these for the rings that catch your eye.